Wealth International, Limited (trustprofessionals.com) : Where There’s W.I.L., There’s A Way

 Summary : The IRS tries hard to blur the distinction between tax avoidance and tax evasion, but the former – using all applicable statutes, codes, regulations and rulings to minimize one’s tax payments – is still legal.
 However; it is important that the contracts and arrangements have actual economic substance.
 Otherwise the setup may be deemed a paper shuffle or alter ego, with the tax savings lost.

 Summary : Many/most offshore financial accounts are reportable.
 Whatever law enforcement can access, hackers are able to easier and faster.
-Most contractual interaction with a WIL Trust is legally not reportable, and thus preserves your first line of defense: data privacy.
+Be sure and have your asset protection plan reviewed by experts in order to identify whether or not it preserves your first line of defense – data privacy.
+If your asset protection plan does impose upon you the legal obligation to report your activities, it is imperative that you do so.

 Summary : Several jurisdictions have implemented legislation allowing for the registration of private foundations, or soon will.
 When are foundations most useful, and when are they cost effective?
 A brief look.